 Most of us understand (albeit begrudgingly) that we need to have insurance for certain things, like our car, home and business.
-What isn’t always so clear, however, is whether or not we should go through an insurance broker or just Google and compare solutions online.
+What isn’t always so clear, however, is whether or not we need an insurance broker or if we should just Google and compare solutions online.

 To help you decide, Allsure Insurance has prepared 5 questions for you to consider.

 - How well do you understand insurance (really)?

 When we say do you understand insurance, we mean that you understand things like the definition of underinsurance (and no, it doesn’t just mean a little less insurance than what you needed).
 It means you need to be comfortable reading policy wordings and product disclosure statements to understand the difference between what one insurer is offering versus another (like what is included and often, more importantly, what is excluded.)